 Choline L-Bitartrate is the most basic choline source.
 By weight it is 41% choline, with the rest being tartaric acid.
 The tartaric acid enhances the bioavailability of the Choline to the body.

-This choline source would be well suited for fixing a choline deficiency and aiding various bodily functions that rely on choline.
+This choline source would be well suited for supporting choline stores and supporting other various bodily functions that rely on choline.
 However, it should not be your main choice if you’re also looking to support cognition, due to its limited availability.
 That being said, choline L-bitartrate is the most economically friendly source of choline.
-It’s just not the most potent version from a cognitive enhancement standpoint.
+It’s just not the most potent version from a cognitive support standpoint.

 - Most efficient choline source at increasing choline levels

 - Supports the structure of cellular membranes